Sentero-esp12/Ultrabot-Lichess-Node-Python/README.md

 # Ultrabot-Lichess-Node-Python
 We want to create an ultrabullet bot which plays like a human.
 We are welcoming any contributors with a variety of programming languages
 # Installation
-Important: tested on Chrome and Windows.
+Important: as of now works on Chrome, Windows (can be modified for other OS and browsers).

 1. Install Node (add to path)
 2. Install Python (add to path)